-We did a lot of research and we still didn’t know enough!
+We did a lot of research about the most popular attractions and best rides and we still didn’t know enough!
 To save you some time and stress, we’ve put together some tips for Universal Studios Japan.
 We know you’ll have an amazing, memorable time!

 Where is Universal Studios Japan?